The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 So far, we have assumed linear value coupling in presenting the computations of value parent and children nodes.
-However, in the case of nonlinear \textsf{value coupling}, the update equations only change slightly.
-Specifically, in the \textsf{prediction step}, we now see function~$g$ appear during the computation of the new predicted mean.
-Assuming that node~$a$ is the (nonlinear) value child of node~$b$, the total predicted mean drift for trial~$k$ will be
+In the case of nonlinear \textsf{value coupling}, the update equations only change slightly.
+Specifically, in the \textsf{prediction step}, we now have the function~$g$ during the computation of the new predicted mean.
+Assuming that node~$a$ is the (nonlinear) value child of nodes~$b_{1:N_{vapa}}$, the total predicted mean drift for time step~$k$ (previously equation~\ref{eq:exdrift}) will be

-In other words, the influence of the higher-level belief $\mu_{b_i}^{(k-1)}$ on the prediction of the lower-level belief $\hat{\mu}_a^{(k)}$ is mediated by the function $g$, just as we would expect it to be based on the generative model (equation \ref{eq:nonlin}).
+In other words, the influence of the higher-level belief $\mu_{b_i}^{(k-1)}$ on the prediction of the lower-level belief $\hat{\mu}_a^{(k)}$ is mediated by the function $g_{b_i,a}$, just as we would expect it to be based on the generative model (equation \ref{eq:nonlin}).